 Why travel to Copper Canyon of Mexico for spring break getaways

-Since the Copper Canyon in Mexico is at an altitude of 8,000 feet, harsh temperatures are usual, but during spring break vacations you can enjoy the fresh, cool morning air plus plenty of sunshine for daytime activities.
+You may often wonder why travel to Copper Canyon.
+Well, since the Copper Canyon in Mexico is at an altitude of 8,000 feet, harsh temperatures are usual, but during spring break vacations you can enjoy the fresh, cool morning air plus plenty of sunshine for daytime activities.

 It must be taken into account that the Copper Canyon region has two distinct ecosystems, split into two areas: